The Best Fleece Jacket for Men Review

 Patagonia R3 Hoody

 Our testers loved the Patagonia R3 Hoody and it was a high scorer in almost every category that we tested.
 This was by far the most comfortable jacket that we tested and almost the warmest.
 As an added bonus, it's also reversible!
 It's made of a high-loft fleece material in a gridded design, making it warm and breathable at the same time.
 While it doesn't provide much wind or rain protection, it does dry quickly after a light drizzle.
 It also has a cozy hood with an elastic rim, which is a welcome addition to helping us stay warm on cold days.
 We used this fleece for everything from outdoor activities like climbing and hiking, to strolling around town or heading to a local pub.
 If you're looking for a cozy, warm, breathable and comfortable jacket to wear as an outer layer or as part of your layering system, the R3 is a great way to go.
-As of fall 2016, the R3 is offered in new colors!
-Check them out in the full review of the R3 Hoody.

 Features a hood